 Whole garlic bulbs will last longer than garlic cloves.
 Furthermore, peeled cloves won’t last as long as cloves with their skins still on.
 And, of course, chopped garlic (even if it is kept in oil) has an even shorter shelf life.

-If you properly store whole (unpeeled) garlic houses, they can easily last between 3-5 months in the pantry.
+If you properly store a whole (unpeeled) garlic bulb, it can easily last between 3 to six months in the pantry.

 Garlic cloves will generally last about a month (at the most).
 They don’t have the protective layers of the whole house and dry out pretty quickly.